zzzzzz13/ALi/README.md

 ## 🌀 About

-Alina is an open source, fully customizable Discord bot that is constantly growing.
+ALi is an open source, fully customizable Discord bot that is constantly growing.
 She comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.
 Her codebase also serves as a base framework to easily create Discord bots of all kinds.
 You can invite her to your Discord server using [this](https://discord.com/api/oauth2/authorize?client_id=841716414053351486&permissions=8&scope=bot) link!
 Also, you can join the official [Support Server](https://discord.gg/uAVaeCP9VH) for all questions, suggestions, and assistance!

 If you liked this repository, feel free to leave a star ⭐ to help promote Alina!